-Forty-five years ago tomorrow (as I write this), humans set foot on an extraplanetary body, the moon, for the first time.
-But today we’re here to talk about a more critical (if vaguer) anniversary: it’s been a little over one year since both Bioshock Infinite (March 2013) and The Last of Us (June 2013) were available for our playing—and comparing—enjoyment.
-They were easily my personal most anticipated games of 2013, so why not revisit them a year later in order to make them fight to the death for my long-term affections?
+Bioshock Infinite & The Last of Us were easily my personal most anticipated games of the seventh generation of gaming, so why not revisit them in order to make them fight to the death for my long-term affections?
 In the tradition of the Old School Game Vault blog’s earlier comparison of Bioshock Infinite to the original Bioshock.

 The rules of engagement: this is a rematch in which I focus on how the games have stuck with me several months after my initial playthroughs.
 It is not about replaying them now—only a year later, I’m not sure that would be particularly interesting.
 Nor is this about which game has more replay value.
 This post (Part One) will compare visuals, sound, and gameplay.
 Part Two of this article [here] will explore acting/character design, plot/narrative, and my overall conclusions about which game has remained with me more powerfully a year after its release.